 This short essay is based on my school-days’ diary and is dedicated to the memory of my grandfather, Col. Marin Nikolov (1923-1997)

-My grandfather had come to meet me at the bus station in Sofia and as I came down the stairs, the first words out of my mouth were where all the people celebrating Zhivkov’s removal were.
+When I saw my grandfather the next day, I asked him why people were not out on the streets celebrating Zhivkov’s removal were.
 “There is nothing to celebrate.
 He retired.
 They replaced him with someone from the Politburo.
 End of story,” and he changed the topic.
 I thought he maybe knew better than me.

 My grandfather turned white as a sheet when I told him I had hung around at the demonstration.
 “Next time you pass by a demonstration, you don’t stop, you walk by as fast as possible, all the while looking away from the crowd and the speakers!”
-He explained that the secret service is watching these fools who are turning out, recording their every move, and soon there would be consequences—the adults are going to get fired, the youngsters are going to have trouble going to university.
+He explained that the secret service was watching these fools who were turning out, recording their every move, and soon there would be consequences—the adults would be fired, the youngsters would have trouble going to university.
 And he told me the story of my mother’s classmate at the English Language High School, who had stupidly walked into the US Embassy to ask for a good dictionary.
 It was the early 1970s and the poor sucker had thought that Nixon’s ping-pong diplomacy meant something for Bulgaria.
 Within a week he was expelled from high school.
 My grandmother, who was the school secretary at the time, had said his parents’ tearful apologies fell on deaf ears—the expel order had come from high up.